 20. Cucina 8 1/2

 As soon as you step into Midtown’s iconic Solow Building, you and your guest will have no choice but to admire the grand winding staircase that opens to a 250-person dining room and vast bar area.
 Formerly Brasserie 8½, this rustic Italian eatery’s cuisine is inspired by both New York and classic Italian ingredients and culinary traditions, with an emphasis on tableside presentations.
-On Valentine’s Day, enjoy their regular a la carte menu, or guests can opt for an elevated truffle menu.
-(We would if we were you.)
+On Valentine’s Day, enjoy a special a la carte menu filled with lobster, oysters, pasta, filet mignon, devil’s food cake, and more.
 What’s more?
 On certain nights, a live pianist is there to elevate the mood just that much further.

 9 W 57th St; cucina812.com

 With three stars from The New York Times, this charming Flatiron restaurant takes inspiration from the Emilia-Romagna region of Italy.
 The name of the eatery translates to “head of household” as a nod to nonnas who hand-roll pasta for the family, with a menu emphasizing house-made pasta made fresh daily.
 Outside the restaurant now permanently lives a 20-seat outdoor dining structure that’s heated and windowed off on the street-facing sides during the winter, with plush velvet curtains along the sidewalk for easy entry and air flow.
-On Valentine’s Day this year, Rezdôra will be serving a curated tasting menu, as well as a vegetarian option of the tasting menu.
+On Valentine’s Day this year, Rezdôra will be serving a curated seafood-centric six-course menu for $250 per person.

 27 E 20th St; rezdora.nyc

-Whether you want to enjoy a relaxed meal in the dining room in a cozy corner, at the bar or outdoors in their heated garden veranda, this refined Pan-American Flatiron bistro is perfect for any date.
-From the husband-wife team of Felipe Donnelly and Tamy Rofe (we told you it was romantic), the fare is inspired by Donnelly’s childhood through parts of Latin America, from Mexico to Brazil and beyond—but you won’t find tacos or mole on the menu.
+If you want to enjoy a relaxed meal in a cozy corner of the dining room or get close at the bar, this refined Pan-American Flatiron bistro is the perfect spot for your date.
+From the husband-wife team of Felipe Donnelly and Tamy Rofe (we told you it was romantic), the fare is inspired by Donnelly’s childhood through parts of Latin America, from Mexico to Brazil and beyond.
 With vibrant and bold flavors in dishes like rocoto beef curry and grilled littleneck clam rigatoni, you’re sure to secure a second date.

 23 Lexington Ave.; comodonyc.com